-Intro to Incident Response Triage (Part 4) in 2019: User Logins
+How to Investigate User Logins – Intro to Incident Response Triage (Part 4) in 2019

-We’ll first quickly review the series so far, then dive into user logins, and then see an example in Cyber Triage.
+We’ll first quickly review the series so far, then dive into user logins, and then see an example using the incident response tool Cyber Triage.

 This series is about both a framework for approaching investigations and specific techniques.
 Let’s review the framework.